STI: Turbocharge NLP Inference at the Edge via Elastic Pipelining: Elastic model sharding

-We choose it for two main reasons.
-1) It provides good compatibility between shards of different bitwidths, allowing \sys{} to tune their \bt{} individually per their importance and to assemble a \textit{mixed-bitwidth} submodel.
-This is due to its lossy compression nature -- shards still preserve the original distribution of layer weights, albeit in different fidelities.
-Hence they can work with each other seamlessly.
-2) It does not need to fine-tune a model or require additional hardware support.
-The quantization analyzes the weight distribution of the pretrained model and is not specific to network structures; it hence does not require fine-tuning, as opposed to fixed-point quantization~\cite{q8bert,bibert}.
-The resultant \textit{mixed-\bt{}} submodel also differs from a traditional \textit{mixed-precision} network~\cite{haq,hawq,mixed-quantization-energy}, which requires DSP extensions for executing integer operations efficiently; the extensions are often exclusive to microcontrollers on ARM devices, e.g. Cortex-M4~\cite{m4-dsp}.
 Quantized shards are not meant to be used as-is.
-Prior to use, \sys{} must decompress them, which is a mirror process of compression, by substituting dictionary indexes with floating point centroids and outliers.
+Prior to use, \sys{} must decompress them, which is a mirror process of compression. \sys{} does so by substituting dictionary indexes with floating point centroids and outliers.
 Therefore model shards quantization reduces IO but not computation (FLOPs) as the inference still executes on floating point numbers. \paragraph{Third, storing shards per version} \sys{} stores each shard of every \bt{} on disk, in total $N\times M \times K$ shards (e.g. N=M=12, K=$2\dots6, 32$, where 32 is the uncompressed, full fidelity).
 Each shard contains a weight matrix of the same dimensions listed in Table~\ref{tab:vertical_slice}.
 Instead of original FP32 weights, the weight matrix now stores K-bit indexes, which reduces its file size by $32/K \times$.
 Additional to the weight matrix, it stores centroids and outliers as dictionaries to look up during decompression, as illustrated by Figure~\ref{fig:design:shards}~(\circled{3}).
 To load, it refers to individual on-disk shards by their original layer/vertical slice indexes and \bt{}s.